 According to Dr. Rajat Goyal, the head of the International AIDS Vaccine Initiative’s (IAVI) India operations:

-The disease continues to kill 1.2 million people every year and another 1.5 million become HIV positive.
+The disease continues to kill millions of people every year.
 A vaccine is a critical part of any long-term strategy to end the AIDS epidemic.
 Only then will we make serious inroads against HIV-AIDS, in the way that we successfully conquered polio and smallpox.”

 What is the position of HIV-AIDS in India today?